fan2/mkdocs/docs/blog/posts/linux/kernel/linux-kernel-start.md

 ---

 The Linux booting process involves multiple stages and is in many ways similar to the BSD and other Unix-style boot processes, from which it derives.
 Although the Linux booting process depends very much on the computer architecture, those architectures share similar stages and software components, including system startup, bootloader execution, loading and startup of a Linux kernel image, and execution of various startup scripts and daemons.
 Those are grouped into 4 steps: system startup, bootloader stage, kernel stage, and init process.

+There are many debts waiting to be paid.
+Lots of work waiting to be done.
+At the moment I am just collecting some reference material for future study.

 <!-- more -->